 While you creating a new hero it’s important to understand character properties.
 There they are:

 - three primary attributes: sex, race, and class.
-These are chosen at the beginning and which will stay fixed for the entire life of that character.
-The race and class have many effects which are discussed in detail below.
+These are chosen at the beginning and which will stay fixed for the entire life of that character;

 - a number of “experience points”, which increases as the character defeats monsters and attempts new spells and uses new items.
 Characters also have a level, which is based on experience.
 The amount of experience required to gain a new level is dependent on the character race and class.
-Races and classes with more intrinsic benefits require more experience to gain levels.
+Certain races and classes may require more experience to gain levels.
 As the experience rises, so does the level, and as the level rises, certain other abilities and characteristics rise as well.
-All characters start at 0 experience and at the first level.
+All characters start at 0 experience;

-- some gold, which can be used to buy items from the shops in the town, and which can be obtained not only from selling items to the shops, but also by taking it from dead monsters and by finding it in the dungeon.
-Each character starts out with some gold, the amount of which is based on the character’s social class (higher is better) and stats (less powerful characters start with more gold).
-Each character also starts out with a few useful items, which may be kept, or sold to a shop-keeper for more gold.
-However, especially valuable items will never sell for the full price, as each shopkeeper has a maximum that he is prepared to pay for any item.
-The more generous shopkeepers may buy your items for up to 30,000 gold pieces: but some are really stingy, and will pay no more than 5,000.
+- some gold, which can be used to buy items from the shops in the town, and which can be obtained not only by taking it from dead monsters and by finding it in the dungeon, but also from selling items to other players.
+Each character starts out with some gold, the amount of which is based on the character’s social class (higher is better), stats (less powerful characters start with more gold) and some more factors.
+Each character also starts out with a few useful items.

 - spell points, or mana, which limits how many spells (or prayers) a character can cast (or pray).
 The maximum number of spell points is derived from your class, level, and intelligence (for spells) or wisdom (for prayers), and you can never have more spell points than the maximum.
 Spell points may be regained by resting, or by magical means.
-Warriors never have any spell points.
-If a character gains enough wisdom or intelligence to get more spell points, the result is calculated right back to first level, just as with constitution and hit points.
+Warriors, monks, archers and unbelievers never have any spell points.
+If a character gains enough wisdom or intelligence to get more spell points, the result is calculated right back to first level, just as with constitution and hit points;

 - Lastly, each character has a base speed.
 Speed determines the amount of “energy” your character acquires in the game, and therefore how often you can take actions which use up energy (like moving or attacking).
+An important thing to understand which of your actions (commands) takes energy.
+In general, the only commands which take energy are the ones which require your character to perform some action in the world of the game, such as moving around, attacking monsters, and interacting with objects.
+A lot of commands take no “energy” to perform, while other commands only take energy when they cause the world to change in some way.
+For example, attempting to read a scroll while blind does not use any energy.
+If there were any monsters near your character while you were experimenting with certain commands, you may have seen them “move” or even “attack” your character.
+So, as it was said in the beginning – speed determines amount of energy you can spend each turn.
 All beginning characters move at normal speed and the only way to increase speed is by magical means and equipment bonuses.
 Characters who are carrying too much weight will move more slowly.
 Extra speed is one of the most important boons in the game and therefore one of the rarest and most sought after.

 After gender, race and class are selected, you will be able to decide what stat levels your character will have, by allocating a finite number of “points” between the six statistics.
 These points can be allocated by selection or with a random roller (as described below in the “Stat Rollers” section).
 Each race/class combination also has a recommended default setting for these statistics.
 Statistics can be permanently raised by various potions in the dungeon up to 18/100.
 They can also be temporarily drained by some monster attacks.